Colon and Rectal Cancer

 Causes of Colorectal Cancer

-Most cases of colorectal cancer develop as precancerous polyps.
+The main causes of colorectal cancer usually develop as precancerous polyps.
 Polyps are small abnormal growths in the large intestine that can be either benign or malignant.
 Due to the risk of their becoming cancerous, polyps are most often removed soon after detection.

 If you have a family history of colon cancer or if you are diagnosed with inflammatory bowel disease, you may be at an increased risk for developing colon polyps.